Formaldoxime

 Formaldoxime is the organic compound with the formula H2C=N\sOH.
 It is the oxime of formaldehyde.
 A colorless liquid, the pure compound tends to polymerize into a cyclic trimer.
 Aqueous solutions are stable as is the formaldoxime hydrochloride ([H2C=N(\sH)(\sOH)]+Cl−).
 It is a reagent in organic synthesis for the conversion of aryl diazonium salts to aryl aldehydes.
+It is an isomer of formamide.

 It is generated by combining hydroxylamine and formaldehyde.